What’s The Difference Between A Duplex Outlet And A Regular Outlet

 What’s The Difference Between A Duplex Outlet And A Regular Outlet?

-If you need to use a receptacle with lower amps (up to 15amps), choose the WR receptacle.
+A WR receptacle is specifically designed to handle a lower amount of amps, up to 15 amps.
+It is ideal for appliances like lamps, chargers, and small electronics.
 If you need to use a receptacle with higher amps (up to 30amps), choose the TR receptacle.

-Both receptacles have the same output, so be sure you know what kind of outlet you’re using before making your purchase.
+Both receptacles provide electrical output, but they are not interchangeable due to their different amperage ratings.
+Always use the correct receptacle for your appliance’s requirements.
 Be careful not to overload your outlets by plugging in too many appliances at once – this can cause damage and decrease electrical efficiency.

 Don’t forget that both Receptacles are available in black or white, perfect for any home décor.